Exploring Medieval Toledo, Spain: Things to Do & Travel Guide

 I have to be honest: Madrid was not at the top of my bucket list.
 Even though the museums were a huge draw to the city, I felt I wouldn’t like it as Madrid’s a lot “newer” than other cities.
 But in the wake of the pandemic, I found a cheap flight and decided to take the trip.
 Now Madrid’s actually one of my favourite cities!

-The History of Madrid
+A Brief History of Madrid

 Madrid started as an Islamic city in the 9th century, though it of course fell under Christian rule.
-It remained a relatively sleepy town until 1561, when King Philip II … Continue reading
+It remained a relatively sleepy town until 1561, when King Philip … Continue reading

 Tags: europe, madrid, spain